54F-A/pinterest-data-pipeline175/README.md

 ## Overview: The Project Description

-This project is focused on creating a data pipeline for extracting and processing data from an AWS-hosted database, specifically dealing with Pinterest data.
-This project helps to understand handling large datasets, data pipeline construction, database interaction, and real-time data processing using AWS and Kafka.
+This project involves the creation of a robust data pipeline designed for extracting and processing data from an AWS-hosted database, specifically focusing on Pinterest data.
+The pipeline is engineered to manage large datasets, construct efficient data pipelines, and integrate with real-time data processing tools using AWS and Kafka.

-AWS resources were configured to support the pipeline's data flow; such as setting up an S3 bucket, creating a custom plugin & configuring MSK Connectors, to allow transfer of data between Kafka topics & an Amazon S3 bucket.
-These steps ensured that the data pipeline operates smoothly and integrates with AWS services for data storage and processing.
-The setup extracts random rows of data from an AWS-hosted database and sends them to Kafka topics via an API.
+By leveraging Spark for data processing and AWS S3 for storage, the project ensures scalability and real-time data handling capabilities.
+The integration of Kafka for data transfer further enhances the pipeline's efficiency, making it a valuable tool for understanding and analysing large-scale data.

+__AWS Resource Configuration__:

+- S3 Bucket Setup

+- Custom Plugin Development & MSK Connectors

+__Data Extraction and Processing__:

+- Delta Table Reading

+- Mounting S3 Bucket

+__Data Loading__:

+- Loading JSON Data

+__Data Cleaning and Transformation__:

+- Coordinate Transformation

+- Column Management

+- Handling Missing and Inconsistent Data

+- Numeric Conversion

+- String Clean-up

+- Column Reordering

+- Name Concatenation

+- Data Type Conversion

+__Visualisation and Verification__:

+- Data Display

+- Data Schema Display

 ---